How Model Predictions are used to Increase Data Labeling Speed and Improve Accuracy?

 The best part of semi-automatic labeling is that predictions are used to pre-label data and as per the research and experiments, semi-automatic labeling can outperform manual labeling across bounding boxes and polygon shapes with better results.

-Though, correct prediction is also much faster than manually labeling of data but when a prediction is wrong, it is often but not always faster to correct a label rather than label it from scratch.
+Though correct prediction is also much faster than manually labeling data when a prediction is wrong, it is often but not always faster to correct a label rather than label it from scratch.
 And the types of labeling configuration can affect the predictions.

-Though, if you think because a label is not faster to fix does not means that it wouldn’t be faster overall to use predictions to pre-label data.
-But here question arise how many times model is correct and how to calculate the benefit of time saved during the labeling.
+Though, if you think because a label is not faster to fix does not mean that it wouldn’t be faster overall to use predictions to pre-label data.
+But here the question arises of how many times the model is correct and how to calculate the benefit of time saved during the labeling.

 How efficiency of predictions evaluated?

-Thus, the answer for the last line in previous Para is right here.
-To get the answer of this question we need to evaluate the efficiency of using predictions on you own project you first need to decide how often your model is correct.
+Thus, the answer for the last line in the previous Para is right here.
+To get the answer to this question we need to evaluate the efficiency of using predictions on your project you first need to decide how often your model is correct.
 And the next step is measuring the changes in labeling speed for an accurate label and incorrect label.

-For an example, if you are working on a model that is correct 80% of the time.
+For example, if you are working on a model that is correct 80% of the time.
 Assure here each image takes around 6 seconds to get labeled.
-And if the model is correct you will save about 5 seconds per label while assuming that it take 1 second to accept the correct pre-label image.
-However, if model is not correct you will do it at faster speed but comparatively at slower rate than when the model is completely correct.
+And if the model is correct you will save about 5 seconds per label while assuming that it takes 1 second to accept the correct pre-label image.
+However, if the model is not correct you will do it at a faster speed but comparatively at a slower rate than when the model is completely correct.

 QA PRODUCTION MODELS – AI-enabled Fully Automated Predictions

-The fully functional machine learning application is believed to be one that makes decisions independent without human interference.
-In this case the labeling process is entirely automated and all predictions would be decisions and this workflow chart would compress into a single step.
+The fully functional machine learning application is believed to make decisions independently without human interference.
+In this case, the labeling process is entirely automated, and all predictions would be decisions and this workflow chart would compress into a single step.
 However, such models operating in the real are not 100% accurate every time.
-While AI-based applications only reduce the need of human input but not eliminate completely.
+While AI-based applications only reduce the need for human input but not eliminate it.

 However, humans play an important role in machine learning, even after the deployment of models.
-Actually, data collection, training, and deployment – the three basic pillars of machine learning are not isolated stages that happen in a sequential order.
+Data collection, training, and deployment – the three basic pillars of machine learning are not isolated stages that happen in sequential order.

-Predictions facilitate a best way of conducting the quality assurance at scale.
-And predictions, training data and quality assurance are all rendered visually in such cases.
-Since the subsequent quality assurance data is also like training data that can be used back into the model to improve accuracy level in batch or on real time basis.
+Predictions facilitate the best way of conducting quality assurance at scale.
+And predictions, training data, and quality assurance are all rendered visually in such cases.
+Since the subsequent quality assurance data is also like training data that can be used back into the model to improve accuracy level in batch or on a real-time basis.

-In the whole discussion we got to know how predictions can be used to increase the speed of labeling and assure the prediction accuracy in production line.
-As compare to traditional labeling process where the labeling was purely done manually by humans, the predictions introduce machine-driven automation into the training data loop.
-And, as apposed to models in production being a purely automated process assuring quality predictions with low confidence scores are always improve and update increasingly performant models.
-And Cogito is the providing such labeled training data sets use into machine learning for accurate predictions.
+In the whole discussion, we got to know how predictions can be used to increase the speed of data labeling and assure prediction accuracy in the production line.
+As compare to the traditional labeling process where the labeling was purely done manually by humans, the predictions introduce machine-driven automation into the training data loop.
+And, as opposed to models in production being a purely automated process assuring quality predictions with low confidence scores are always improve and update increasingly performant models.
+And Cogito is providing such labeled training data sets used in machine learning for accurate predictions.